Coupled Gradient Estimators for Discrete Latent Variables: Related Work

 \section{Related Work}

 Almost all unbiased gradient estimators for discrete random variables (RVs), including our proposed estimators, belong to the REINFORCE / score function / likelihood-ratio estimator family \citep{williams1992simple,rubinstein1990optimization,glynn1990likelihood}.
-The primary difference between such estimators is the variance reduction (VR) techniques they incorporate, trading additional computation for lower variance of the estimate.
-Averaging over multiple independent samples is the simplest but relatively inefficient VR technique, as the variance of the estimate is inversely proportional to the number of samples and thus decreases slowly.
-REINFORCE with the leave-out-out baseline \citep[RLOO;][]{kool2019buy} provides a much more effective way of utilizing multiple independent samples, by using the average over all the other samples as the baseline for each sample.
+The primary difference between such estimators is the variance reduction techniques they incorporate, trading additional computation for lower variance of the estimate.
+Averaging over multiple independent samples is the simplest but relatively inefficient variance reduction technique, as the variance of the estimate is inversely proportional to the number of samples and thus decreases slowly.
+REINFORCE with the leave-out-out baseline \citep[RLOO;][]{kool2019buy} provides a much more effective way of utilizing multiple independent samples, by using the average over all the other samples as the baseline for each sample. \citet{kool2020estimating} extend this approach by sampling \emph{without} replacement, however, they find that in the high-dimensional spaces we consider, we almost never see such duplicates, resulting in little to no improvement in sampling without replacement compared to sampling with replacement (Figures 2(b) and 4(b) in~\citep{kool2020estimating}).